Zach P. Messitte

 Zachariah Paulo Messitte (born June 24, 1968) is an American political scientist, commentator, author, and academic administrator.
 He served as the 13th president of Ripon College in Ripon, Wisconsin from 2012-2022.
 He is currently an Executive Director in the Social Impact and Education practice at Russell Reynolds Associates and based in Washington, D.C.
 He concurrently serves as the Chair of the Board of Visitors of the David L. Boren College of International Studies at the University of Oklahoma and is a member of the Beloit College (Wisconsin) Board of Trustees.
-He also is an adviser to the three year (2023-2026) Supernova project in Rome, Italy that showcases Italian and international artists in a site-specific space on the Piazza Santa Maria in Trastevere.
+He also is an adviser to the Supernova project in Rome, Italy that showcases Italian and international artists in a site-specific space on the Piazza Santa Maria in Trastevere.

 Early life and education

 Messitte was born in Sao Paulo, Brazil while his parents were serving in the Peace Corps.
 He grew up in Chevy Chase, Maryland, where he graduated from Bethesda-Chevy Chase High School.
 He then earned a Bachelor of Arts degree in American history and Italian language from Bowdoin College in 1990.
 He established two Italian awards at Bowdoin in 2010.
 Messitte received a Master of Arts in international relations from Johns Hopkins University and a doctorate in politics from New York University.